ericlind/data-mgmt-4-biologists/about/why-r.md

     on large or complex projects much easier.
-6. [Data Carpentry](http://datacarpentry.org) 'lecture' materials are available in R, which provides a resource for students to learn more advanced topics on their own and allows me to avoid duplicating effort.
-I also contribute material that I have developed back to Data Carpentry.
+6. [Data Carpentry](http://datacarpentry.org) 'lecture' materials are available in R, which provides a resource for students to learn more advanced topics on their own.
+We can also contribute material back to Data Carpentry.
 7. [R is the most common statistics platform in Ecology](http://onlinelibrary.wiley.com/doi/10.1002/ecs2.1394/abstract).